2022 United Kingdom heatwaves: Transport

 On 18 July, all flights at Luton Airport were suspended after the high temperatures led to a surface defect on the runway.
-Flights out of the airport resumed at 17:40, more than two hours after they stopped just after 15:00.
+Flights out of the airport resumed at 17:40 BST (16:40 GMT), more than two hours after they stopped just after 15:00 BST.
 The RAF halted all flights in and out of Brize Norton, the UK's largest RAF station, because "the runway melted".
 The rail temperature in Suffolk hit 62 C, which was the highest-ever recorded in the UK.